ysubach/mvcskel/README.markdown

 ## More Details

-More details available on project Wiki pages at [https://github.com/ysubach/mvcskel/wiki]
+More details available on project [Wiki pages](https://github.com/ysubach/mvcskel/wiki)